0atman/trebetherick.net/content/haven.md

 <object data="/The Haven 3.pdf" width="100%" height="500px"></object>

 ---
-# 1906 - The Haven was the first house constructed in Trebetherick.
+# 1906 - The Haven was the first non-farming house to be constructed in Trebetherick.

 <img width="50%" src="https://github.com/user-attachments/assets/297e7e48-a081-4aa9-a008-1758e1227221" alt="Post Card Face~2">